GET TO KNOW US

 In 2022, the McKinney Fire erupted in Siskiyou County in Northern California, tearing through 60,138 acres of land, destroying 185 structures, and claiming four lives.

-In response, CORE worked alongside the Incident Management Team to address the critical needs of those affected and created defensible spaces by cleaning out gutters and roofs and clearing vegetation to better protect vulnerable communities in the future.
+CORE answered the call and, in response, worked alongside the Incident Management Team to address the critical needs of those affected and created defensible spaces by cleaning out gutters and roofs and clearing vegetation to better protect vulnerable communities in the future.

 Since 2023, CORE has partnered with the Fire Safe Council of Siskiyou County and the U.S. Forest Service in a five-year program focusing on community education and fire mitigation.
 Through this program, CORE engages the community through outreach programs and provides valuable and free home defensible-space assessments.